The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Infuse choline slowly over 45 minutes while lying down and resting after infusion

-- Rare side effects of infusion therapy: increased salivation, deeper breathing, feeling of warmth
+- Rare side effects of infusion therapy: increased salivation, deepened breathing, feeling of warmth

 - Contraindications are acute bronchial asthma, bradycardia, myocardial infarction, Parkinson's disease

-- Note: Combination with omega-3 fatty acids orally, alkaline therapy; Ca-EAP (350 mg each) 3x2 orally on infusion-free days.
-Combination with Betaferon (interferon beta 1b) also useful.
+- Note: Combination with oral omega-3 fatty acids, alkaline therapy; Ca-EAP (350 mg each) 3x2 orally on infusion-free days.
+Combination with Betaferon (interferon beta 1b) is also useful.

 C) MENTAL ILLNESSES

-Common reactions to psychological stress situations are feelings of sadness, fear or strong inner tension.
-These symptoms usually disappear after a certain time.
-If they last longer or other symptoms arise (panic attacks, suicidal thoughts, self-harm, etc.) and lead to increasingly greater problems in everyday life, those affected and their relatives should seek professional help.
+Common reactions to psychological stress include feelings of sadness, anxiety, or intense inner tension.
+These symptoms disappear i.d.R. after a certain period of time.
+If they persist or if further symptoms occur (panic attacks, suicidal thoughts, self-harm, etc.) and lead to increasingly serious problems in everyday life, those affected and their families should seek professional help.

-The term mental illness covers various clinical pictures that occur in varying degrees of severity.
-Mental illnesses cannot usually be traced back to just one cause.For the creation, both biological factors (e.g. genetic predisposition, metabolic changes in the brain), family circumstances (e.g. parents with depression) as well as stressful life experiences in the past (e.g. separations, death of an important person).
+The term mental illness encompasses various clinical pictures that occur in varying degrees of severity.
+Mental illnesses can i.d.R. cannot be attributed to a single cause.For the creation, both biological factors (e.g. genetic predisposition, metabolic changes in the brain), family conditions (e.g. parents with depression) as well as stressful life experiences in the past (e.g. separations, death of an important person).

 Examples of mental illnesses: